Unboxed-Software/solana-course/content/serialize-instruction-data.md

 ])
 ```

 You can then encode data using this schema with the `encode` method.
 This method accepts as arguments an object representing the data to be serialized and a buffer.
-In the below example, we allocate a new buffer that’s much larger than needed, then encode the data into that buffer and slice it down into a new buffer that’s only as large as needed.
+In the below example, we allocate a new buffer that’s much larger than needed, then encode the data into that buffer and slice the original buffer down into a new buffer that’s only as large as needed.

 ```tsx
 import * as borsh from '@project-serum/borsh'